Cider: The Calyx Interpreter and Debugger

 Breakpoints

-CIDR supports breakpoints on group definitions.
+Cider supports breakpoints on group definitions.
 This helps focus attention on suspect portions of the code.

 Setting a breakpoint